makesnosense/s21_string/README.md

 Partial reimplementation of the string.h library (with additions) executed as a practice project at School 21 (formerly 42.fr)

+*N.B.: The definition and use of s21_size_t type is part of the educational project requirements.*

 ### string.h Functions